chelsea97/Flexim_Final_Version/README.md

 After running GUI_new.py, user can see corresponding Graphical User Interface.
 ```
 $ click load button
-$ load dataset from local directory (When a dataset is loaded, the user can view the corresponding plot in the upper-left corner of the graphical user interface.)
+$ load dataset from local directory (after loading dataset, user can see corresponding plot on the upperleft position of graphical user interface)
-$ click start button (Figure 2 illustrates various linear and non-linear transformations and their corresponding parameter values.)
+$ click start button (user can see different linear/non-linear transformation parameter's value which is shown on following figures)
 ```
 ![gui](https://user-images.githubusercontent.com/28042893/212168889-9af1a342-12a7-4d35-a552-afe30f886fbf.png)